Have you been charged with DUI or DWI and searching for a DUI lawyer? Don’t panic, we can help protect your freedom, reputation and driver.

 These are all great questions.
 They are also questions you should ask a Baltimore County DUI lawyer.
 Each case is different and each driver’s circumstances are different.
 You may have a suspended license and it would preclude you from taking certain action.

-You may use the “Hearing Request” form if available.
+You may use the “Hearing Request” form on the reverse side of your Order of Suspension if available.
 Send your request to the:

 Office of Administrative Hearings

 You must include a check or money order for $150.00, which is the required filing fee, made payable to the “Maryland State Treasurer.”
 Your request for a hearing will be invalid if submitted without the required $150.00 filing fee or applicable fee waiver.